• Skip to primary navigation

 Prepare the Pudding

 • Whisk pudding mix with 3 ½ cups of whole milk.
 OR make the homemade pudding according to instructions.
-Do not let it set up.
+Do not let it set up or it will be too thick to go into the holes in the cake.

 • Pour evenly over the cake getting it into all the holes.
 A lipped measuring cup works great for this.